 We’re focusing mostly here on plans that are purchased in the exchange / marketplace.
 But if you buy an individual major medical plan outside the exchange, it will also be ACA-compliant.
 If you run into troubles with an off-exchange plan, you’ll usually just need to reach out to your broker or directly to the insurance company.
 And in some cases, your state’s department of insurance may be able to help, depending on the problem.

-Who can help me enroll or make a plan change during the COVID-related enrollment period in 2021?
+Who can help me enroll or make a plan change during open enrollment or a special enrollment period?

-If you normally work with a broker, that person can help you enroll or determine whether it’s in your best interest to make a plan change and help you do so if that option is available in your state.
+During open enrollment or a special enrollment period, a broker or Navigator can help you enroll or determine whether it’s in your best interest to make a plan change.
 You can also reach out to the exchange directly, or an enhanced direct enrollment partner.
-Enrollments completed during the COVID-related enrollment window will generally take effect the first of the following month.

 Who should I contact if I have problems enrolling in a health plan through the marketplace?